frequently asked questions

 Result: More problems.

-Solution: We need to emphasize in communication, understanding and trust.
 Using humane techniques, we make the dog comprehend that his needs will be covered, as long as he follows our guidance.
 The procedure may seem difficult and complex, but is much simpler from yelling at our dog every time he does something we don’t like.

 Ideally, the first two months of their lives, puppies must be with their parents and siblings.
 That point of their life, is the foundation for the… toilet learning and -through playing with their siblings- they develop various social abilities.
 Puppies that are taken apart from their first family earlier, have increased risk to develop issues like fear, parting anxiety, biting etc.